cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   return ke1
 ~~~

-### ServerInit
+### GenerateKE2

-The `ServerInit` function continues the AKE protocol by processing the client's `KE1` message
+The `GenerateKE2` function continues the AKE protocol by processing the client's `KE1` message
 and producing the server's `KE2` output.

 ~~~
-ServerInit
+GenerateKE2

 State:
 - state, a ServerState structure.